Inc.U Competition

 • Information about your team.

 From these video submissions, a select number of teams will be chosen for an in-person interview.
 From this interview pool, six teams will be selected to compete in the finalist event.
-The finalist event will be a live event in March at University Park, held on Saturday, March 16, 2024, and will kick-off Startup Week powered by PNC.
-These six teams compete for a $30,000 cash investment pool.
+The finalist event will be a live event in March at University Park, held on Saturday, March 22, 2025, and will kick-off Startup Week powered by PNC.
+These six teams compete for top prizes of $15,000, $10,000, and $5,000.
 Finalist teams will also be provided other services specifically designed to help their startups gain traction, such as business mentors, a professionally designed marketing video, access to prior winners and plenty of opportunities to showcase their teams and their idea.

 All finalist teams must have a legal entity and EIN number.
 If your team does not already have a legal entity established at the time of application, they MUST start the process immediately following their notification as a finalist team.
 Legal support to assist in the process is available through the Penn State Law Entrepreneur Assistance Clinic.